Probate Q&A Series

 • Submit a final accounting to the court.

-• File petition for distribution under intestate succession laws.
+• Distribute assets under intestate succession laws.

 • Distribute assets and formally close the estate.